-- DDSCP multi-agency guidance, tools and briefing notes, for example Vulnerability of children not in school guidance, Children and Young People Missing from Home or Care protocol, Self-harm and Suicidal Behaviour Guidance, Briefing Note: Harmful Online Challenges and Hoaxes, Guidelines for gathering information and assessing the needs of children whose parents have drug/alcohol issues, Practice Guidance Child Sexual Abuse within the Family, Practice Guidance for responding to Adults and Child Victims of Modern Slavery, Male Circumcision guidance, Was not brought guidance, Childhood Obesity: Health, Wellbeing and Safeguarding guidance for practitioners, Guidance for responding to Adults and Child Victims of Modern Slavery, Schools Stopping Domestic Abuse Together Guidance, Domestic Violence Risk Identification Matrix (DVRIM), Safelives DASH Risk Identification Checklist (domestic abuse risk to adults), Children at Risk of Exploitation assessment, Graded Care Profile (neglect); see DDSCP safeguarding children procedures documents library - National guidance and assessment tools e.g. Stop it now (sexual behaviours), Contextual safeguarding tools, Sharing nudes and semi-nudes: advice for education settings working with children and young people - Not directly approaching a child or parent/carer about an incident when the school have received a domestic abuse notification (SDAT) and instead make general enquiries with the child about how they are.
+- ODSCP multi-agency guidance, tools and briefing notes, for example Vulnerability of children not in school guidance, Children and Young People Missing from Home or Care protocol, Self-harm and Suicidal Behaviour Guidance, Briefing Note: Harmful Online Challenges and Hoaxes, Guidelines for gathering information and assessing the needs of children whose parents have drug/alcohol issues, Practice Guidance Child Sexual Abuse within the Family, Practice Guidance for responding to Adults and Child Victims of Modern Slavery, Male Circumcision guidance, Was not brought guidance, Childhood Obesity: Health, Wellbeing and Safeguarding guidance for practitioners, Guidance for responding to Adults and Child Victims of Modern Slavery, Schools Stopping Domestic Abuse Together Guidance, Domestic Violence Risk Identification Matrix (DVRIM), Safelives DASH Risk Identification Checklist (domestic abuse risk to adults), Children at Risk of Exploitation assessment, Graded Care Profile (neglect) and Working with Sexually Active Children and Young People Under the Age of 18; see DDSCP safeguarding children procedures and documents library - National guidance and assessment tools e.g. Stop it now (sexual behaviours), Contextual safeguarding tools, Sharing nudes and semi-nudes: advice for education settings working with children and young people (2024)

+- Not directly approaching a child or parent/carer about an incident when the school have received a domestic abuse notification (SDAT) and instead make general enquiries with the child about how they are.
 If a child initiates a conversation about the incident the guidance outlined in the section 'If a child chooses to tell a member of staff about a concern or abuse' will be followed - Following the Derby and Derbyshire Safeguarding Children Procedures and using the DDSCP Threshold document to support decision making about the child's needs and the appropriate level of support and intervention.
-Possible options include internal support via school pastoral systems, early help assessment and referral to statutory services such as local authority children's services - Considering whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm, see Notifying parents - If unsure about the action to take, including if a child protection referral should be made, seeking advice from local authority children's social care or another appropriate agency - If the concerns are about radicalisation or violent extremism, making a referral to the police Prevent Team - Where the child has complex needs or where there are child protection concerns, referring as appropriate to Local Authority Children's Services via agreed processes, providing a copy of the early help assessment, action plan and any other relevant assessments - Notify the appropriate Local Authority Children's Services of any private fostering arrangements, to allow the local authority to check the arrangement is suitable and safe for the child - If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, including sexual violence and harassment, referring to the police.
+Possible options include internal support via school pastoral systems, early help assessment and referral to statutory services such as local authority children's services - Considering whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm, see Notifying parents - If unsure about the action to take, including if a child protection referral should be made, seeking advice from local authority children's social care or another appropriate agency - If the concerns are about radicalisation or violent extremism, contacting the local authority Prevent team for advice and where appropriate making a referral to the police Prevent Team - Where the child has complex needs or where there are child protection concerns, referring as appropriate to Local Authority Children's Services via agreed processes, providing a copy of the early help assessment, action plan and any other relevant assessments - Notify the appropriate Local Authority Children's Services of any private fostering arrangements, to allow the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing - If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, including sexual violence and harassment, referring to the police.
 See NPCC When to call the police; guidance for schools and colleges.
-Safeguarding considerations must take priority and include how screening, searching, and confiscating powers will be used safely, proportionately, and appropriately, including undertaking a police strip search on a child and the requirement for children to have an appropriate adult.; see Searching, screening and confiscation at school guidance (2022) - In all cases where children are believed to be at risk of exploitation, complete and submit an Information Sharing Form for Professionals Operation Liberty / Operation Blofeld to raise concerns and share information
+Safeguarding considerations must take priority and include how screening, searching, and confiscating powers will be used safely, proportionately, and appropriately, including undertaking a